-Gilbert goes back further than 1823, Gilbert began as a boot and show maker affiliated to Rugby School, He ran his business out of a small shop within the town which later became Grays sports shop, after rugby was established Gilbert changed their ball form from being plum shaped to being more oval due to the introduction of pig’s bladder, which has since been replaced with synthetic bladders for today’s game.
-As the sport began to become more well-known Gilbert Rugby balls grew bigger as a business and received several awards in London.
+Gilbert goes back further than 1823, as the company began as a boot and shoe maker affiliated to Rugby School, The business was run from of a small shop within the town which later became Grays sports shop.
+After rugby was established, Gilbert changed their ball form from being plum shaped to being more oval due to the introduction of pig’s bladder, which has since been replaced with synthetic bladders for today’s game.
+As the sport began to become more well-known, Gilbert Rugby balls grew bigger as a business and received several awards in London.
 The first rubber bladder was invented by Richard Lindop in 1875, this improved passing and handling drastically.

 Founder and inventor William Gilbert died in 1877, but the business was carried on by his nephew James.
 Sales increased and Gilbert steadily started manufacturing 2,800 balls a year.
 As the game gained more and more traction so did the Gilbert business, soon they were exporting ball to countries such as Australia along with other rugby nations and the export side of the business inflated quickly.

-The Gilbert family after a difficult time with new materials and brands emerging they decided to sell the business in 1978, Grays showed interest but did not purchase the company until 2002.
-They continued to honour the Gilbert brand leading the way in ball technology, design and quality they portrayed this through the Xact ball delivering the best ever performance a ball has delivered and was featured successfully throughout the 2003 Rugby World Cup
+After a difficult time with new materials and brands emerging the GIlbert family decided to sell the business in 1978.
+Grays showed interest but did not purchase the company until 2002.
+They continued to honour the Gilbert brand, leading the way in ball technology, design and quality they portrayed this through the Xact ball delivering the best ever performance a ball has delivered and was featured successfully throughout the 2003 Rugby World Cup

-This year Gilbert have again been chosen as the official ball supplier of the RWC 2019, which will take place between the 20thof September and the 2ndof November 2019 where we will see 20 of the best rugby playing nations battle out it head to head for the Rugby’s most prestigious award the Webb Ellis Cup.
+in 2019, Gilbert were once again chosen as the official ball supplier to the Rugby World Cup, which took place between the 20th September and the 2nd November 2019, and saw see 20 of the best rugby playing nations battle out it head to head for the Rugby’s most prestigious award the Webb Ellis Cup.